eurekasfray/particle/doc/sketch.md

 ### Source encoding

-* The encoding of the input source shall support 7-bit ASCII, and shall not support any other encoding.
+* The encoding of the source shall support 7-bit ASCII, and shall not support any other encoding.

 ### Alphabets